-Discussions have been underway of a potential government stake of at least 75 per cent. or more, though a complete takeover is also under discussion.
-If it goes through, this will be the first nationalisation of a listed bank since World War II, though Germany has already agreed to take a 25 per cent. stake in the country's second-biggest lender Commerzbank.
-Private discussions were held on 15 March 2009 with Hypo's largest shareholder, JC Flowers, the private equity group holding 24 per cent. of Hypo, to find ways to stabilise the stricken property lender.
+If SoFFin acquires a controlling stake, this will be the first nationalisation of a listed bank since World War II, though Germany has already agreed to take a 25 per cent. stake in the country's second-biggest lender Commerzbank.
+Hypo's largest shareholder, JC Flowers, the private equity group holding 24 per cent. of Hypo, said it may take legal action to block the nationalisation.